ricardojpinheiro/utils/README.md

 All the libraries are stripped to the minimum (MSX doesn't have plenty of RAM to play with), they are in this repository and has the .INC extension in its names.

-Note: All the commands' parameters can be known using the /h parameter (h, from help).
+Note: All the commands' parameters can be known using the /h parameter (from *h*elp).

 ## sleep